• Skip to primary navigation

 A lot of modern recipes call for soy sauce in the marinade, but I don't find this used in many authentic carne asada recipes.
 It's still a flavorful addition, though.

-I've been tweaking it for a while now, using it on different cuts of meat.
+I've been tweaking this recipe for a while now, using it on different cuts of meat.
 For me, it's the best carne asada marinade I've ever had.

 The marinade helps to not only flavor the meat, but also tenderize it.
-Once you've marinated your steak, you'll notice how tender and juicy it becomes after you've grilled it.
+You'll notice how tender and juicy your steak becomes after you've grilled it.
 Each bite will melt in your mouth.

 Carne Asada Marinade Recipe